-This is a board which plugs into the 6502 CPU socket of Commodore PET computers.
+This is a board which plugs into the 6502 CPU socket of the Commodore PET / CBM range of computers.
 By use of the DIP switches you can select to replace the onboard ROM or RAM of the PET computer.
 The original CPU plugs into this board, or optionally, it can be supplied with a tested replacement 6502 CPU with the board.
 The board has 32K of RAM and a ROM chip with a select of PET ROM sets.

 This board has three uses: